Do-It-Yourself Dryer Repair Tips

-If you’re dryer is making a thumping noise, you’ll want to make sure it’s still properly balanced.
+If your dryer is making a thumping noise, you’ll want to make sure it’s still properly balanced.

-If you’re dryer has started making a high-pitched squeal, it’s likely that the problem is the idler pulley.
+If your dryer has started making a high-pitched squeal, it’s likely that the problem is the idler pulley.

 Clothes Take Too Long to Dry